Bethany Freeman: 'Devastation' at storm victim's death

 A statement on the website of Tunbridge Wells Grammar School, where Bethany was a sixth form pupil, said staff and pupils were "profoundly shocked and saddened at the news of her tragic death".

-Friends have set up a tribute page on Facebook that has already received nearly 7,000 followers.'Not forgotten'
+Friends have set up a tribute page on Facebook that has already received nearly 7,000 followers.

 The school said she was an "outstanding sportswoman" and represented hockey, cricket and netball clubs at local and county level.